 The Golden State Finance Authority (GSFA) is a California housing finance agency and public entity that supports affordable homeownership with down payment and closing cost assistance programs for low to moderate wage income homebuyers in California.

-Formerly known as CHF (or CRHMFA – California Rural Home Mortgage Finance Authority), GSFA homebuyer assistance programs have helped more than 47,000 families purchase homes throughout California.
+Formerly known as CHF (or CRHMFA – California Rural Home Mortgage Finance Authority), Golden State Finance Authority (GSFA) assistance grant programs have helped more than 68,000 families purchase homes throughout California.

 Homebuyers must work with participating lenders who are approved and trained by GSFA to qualify homebuyers for their Platinum down payment assistance program or the GSFA MCC Mortgage Credit Certificate.

 The Platinum down payment assistance program provides a non-repayable grant equal to 5% of the 1st lien loan amount.
 This 5% grant can be used to pay the loan program minimum down payment requirement and/or to pay closing costs.

 Borrowers DO NOT have to be first time homebuyers and Platinum works with FHA, VA, and Conventional home loans.

 The GSFA Mortgage Credit Certificate allows 20% of the interest paid on the mortgage to be deducted as a dollar for dollar reduction in their tax liability for the life of the loan.

 An MCC enables an eligible borrower to qualify for a larger loan because the savings acts like additional income and it reduces their DTI ratio.